 Image

 The Alpine Garden Society (AGS) brings together a wide range of international members to improve understanding and knowledge of alpine and mountain plants.
-This includes staging National Shows, attending flower shows, publishing a quarterly Journal, selling books on alpine plants, and by organising talks and conferences.
+This includes staging National Shows, attending flower shows, publishing a quarterly Journal, running Tours to view plants in the wild, issuing grants to aid conservation and encourage young people in the horticultural world, selling books on alpine plants, and by organising talks and conferences.

 Find out more